syohex/emacs-counsel-gtags/README.md

 ## Installation

-counsel is not registered MELPA yet.
+counsel-gtags is not registered MELPA yet.

 ## Basic Usage